syntevo/docs/STYLEGUIDE.md

   _Rationale_ : Even though the sentences will be run into each other in the final output, the newline assists Markdown authors clarify the content and focus on specific points.
 -- Shorter line widths also make side by side review easier to read e.g. in GitHub pull requests.

-## Deciding on whether a topic belongs under GitConcepts or not
+## Deciding on whether a topic belongs under GUI, or other root folders like GitConcepts, Integration etc

+### SmartGit App Commands and Actions (e.g. /GUI/Commiting.md)

+- These articles describe the user interface of SmartGit, and are typically aligned to a specific SmartGit screen, view, window or feature.
+- These articles can / should repeat a brief summary paragraph of the concept, with a LINK to the Concept the feature addresses, but not go into any conceptual detail.
+- The objective is to ensure the user understands what the described feature is intended to do, and how to use that feature in SmartGit.

 ### Concepts (i.e. /GitConcepts)

+- These articles are not specific to SmartGit, but provide a background to concepts needed to understand the Git ecosystem.
-- Topics in the GitConcepts section need to be agnostic of SmartGit (other than perhaps a link from a Concept Article to a GUI Command article where SmartGit implements the concept)
+- Topics in the GitConcepts section need to be agnostic of SmartGit
 - GitConcept articles should be ‘version’ agnostic and thus do not need to be re-checked or re-written on new releases of SmartGit

-### SmartGit Commands and Actions (e.g. /GUI/Commiting.md)

-- These articles can / should repeat a brief summary paragraph of the concept, with a LINK to the Concept the feature addresses, but not go into any conceptual detail.
+- Concept articles may have some diagrams (e.g. to showing branching concepts), but should not include screenshots of SmartGit
+- Concept Articles should link to the SmartGit implementation of a concept where appropriate (e.g. to a GUI Command article)
+- Bonus: Concept Articles are great for SEO, so ensure that the headings, summary and focus of the article is maintained, and be sure to link externally where a definitive / de-facto reference on a concept is available.

+### Integrations

+- Articles under this section are generally very technical and low-level, and are used as reference guides, examples, and step by step assistance to connecting SmartGit to an external application, service, or API.
+- These articles typically involve changing or adding settings in various configuration files, or configuring
+- Many of these integrations will be once-off, so they need to be thorough enough to ensure users can complete the integration needed.
+- Where applicable, include screenshots and instructions on how to configure external systems in order to allow SmartGit connectivity (e.g. setting up API keys, PAT tokens, or other necessary configurations in the external system)

 ## Header Usage (1,2,3)
 - Only 1 x H1 per article